wenbo5565/wenbo5565.github.io/_pages/about.md

 ## Publications

 ### Refereed Journals
-1. Drone-Delivery Network for Opioid Overdose: Nonlinear Integer Queueing-Optimization Models and Methods, **Operations Research**, 2024. \
+4. Drone-Delivery Network for Opioid Overdose: Nonlinear Integer Queueing-Optimization Models and Methods, **Operations Research**, 2024. \
    , with Miguel Lejeune

+3. Multi‐agent search for a moving and camouflaging target, **Naval Research Logistics**, 2024. \ , with Miguel Lejeune and Johannes Royset

+2. Profit-based unit commitment models with price-responsive decision-dependent uncertainty, **European Journal of Operational Research**, 2024. \ , with Payman Dehghanian and Miguel Lejeune

+1. A distributionally robust area under curve maximization model, **Operations Research Letters,**, 2020. \ , with Miguel Lejeune

 ### Professional Articles

+1. How Mathematical Optimization Helps to Improve Customer Experience and Fraud Defense for Consumer Banking, **ORMS Today**, 2024. \